 Please note most students find accommodation in the Box Hill area and travel to the Institute using public transport (train, tram or bus).

 Not all types of accommodation are available at all times.
 Accommodation can be booked prior to arrival.
 At least two weeks’ advance notice is required before you depart for Australia.
 Further details can be obtained from the International Student Services office.

-Courses available 10Accounting and Finance 2 Business and Management 2 Computer Science and IT 1 Creative Arts & Design 4 Education and Teaching 1 Health and Medicine 1 Hotel Management & Hospitality 1
+Courses available 10Accounting & Finance 2 Business, Management 2 Computer Science, IT 1 Creative Arts & Design 4 Education and Teaching 1 Health and Medicine 1 Hotel Management & Hospitality 1

 Be the first one!